dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/Before the HOL - Windows Virtual Desktop.md

     - Create a **Default user password**
     - Select **Review + create**

+    >**Note**: Make sure that you save these inputs, they will be needed for reference when you go through the HOL Step-by-Step

     ![WVD Domain custom deployment template](images\wvdcustomdeployment.png "Windows Virtual Desktop custom deployment template")

 6. Agree to the Terms and conditions and click **Purchase**.